makamys/Neodymium/README.md

 There are also some additional optimizations:

 * Face culling: Faces that aren't facing the camera won't be submitted for rendering.
 This reduces GPU workload, and will increase the framerate if the GPU was choking.
 Inspired by a similar optimization in Sodium.
-* Mesh simplification: Experimental feature.
-Identical adjacent quads are merged together into a single large quad with a wrapped texture.
-This reduces the amount of quads that have to be rendered without affecting the visuals.
-However, it also slows down the fragment shader.
-I found it to reduce performance overall, so it's disabled by default.

 The mod increases memory usage, since the chunk meshes have to be stored somewhere.
 On Normal render distance in a vanilla world, it uses ~70-150 MB, both in RAM and VRAM.